fobnail/docs/docs/examples/disk_encryption.md

 9. **At this point the keyfile should be present only in Fobnail Token.
 Platform no longer has to be maintained in secure state.**

-10. (TBD) When access to the drive is required, plug in Token and disk and run:
+10. When access to the drive is required, plug in Token and disk and run:

     (Optional - when using image file) Repeat `sudo losetup -f --show disk.img`.
     Note that the device number may be different than previously.

     ```shell
-    $ sudo fobnail-attester --read-key | cryptsetup luksOpen -d - /dev/<your_disk> c1
+    $ sudo fobnail-attester --read-file luks_key:- | \
+      cryptsetup luksOpen -d - /dev/<your_disk> c1
     $ sudo mount /dev/mapper/c1
     ```

+    The same name as in step 7 must be used fore reading, `luks_key` in this case. `-` in place of output filename tells to read to stdout, which is passed through a pipe to `cryptsetup`.
+This way the key isn't saved to disk.

 11. Use drive as usual.